 What is a national youth NGO?

-A national non-governmental youth organisation operates at national level in one of the 50 signatories to the European Cultural Convention (47 member states of Council of Europe plus Kazakhstan, Holy See and Belarus).
+A national non-governmental youth organisation operates at national level in one of the signatories to the European Cultural Convention (the 46 member states of Council of Europe plus Kazakhstan, Holy See, Belarus, and the Russian Federation).
 Its members and scope of activities remain at national level.

 If a national youth NGO wants to apply for an EYF grant for an international activity, it must have at least 3 youth NGO partners from 3 other countries (or an international youth NGO or network as a partner) and provide proof of the co-operation with these partners on common projects during the previous 2 years.